crusaider/telldus-watchdog/README.md

 # telldus-watchdog [![NPM version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url] [![Dependency Status][daviddm-image]][daviddm-url]
-> Node module that can watch changes in the telldus live service and emit a event when the state (anly value) of a device has changed.
+> Node module that can watch changes in the telldus live service and emit a event when the state (any value) of a device has changed.

 ## Installation